 Make sure not to choose a position for your subject that’s too unusual.
 The unbalanced technique you’re using will become very obvious.
 That’s much less effective.

 You’ll notice that the balance is leaning towards the left-hand side of the photo.
-This leads your eyes to wonder what’s in the rest of the photo, drawing your interest towards the pier and the people on the beach.
+This leads your eyes to wonder what’s in the rest of the photo.
+Your attention is drawn towards the pier and the people on the beach.

-This lack of balance makes my photo more interesting and increases the time for which my viewers observe it.
+This lack of balance makes my photo more interesting and makes my viewers look at it for longer.

 If you take the same effect and exaggerate it with the use of a shallow depth of field and less possible subjects, you’ll get results like my photo below.
 It’s hard to tell whether the BBQ or the tyre swing is the subject.

-This unbalanced technique can change the subject from the obvious to the seemingly insignificant by sparking the curiosity of the viewer, making them want to look at something that they think they’re not ‘supposed’ to be looking at.
+This unbalanced technique can change the subject from the obvious to the seemingly insignificant.
+It sparks the viewer’s curiosity.
+It makes them want to look at something that they think they’re not ‘supposed’ to be looking at.

 In the photo below, the fireworks seem to balance out the weight of the stage.
-Even though the stage is clearly a lot wider, the overall size of the fireworks and their vertical positioning creates a downforce for the left side of the image.
+The stage is clearly a lot wider.
+But the overall size of the fireworks and their vertical position creates a downforce for the left side of the image.

 Different composition techniques have different effects on the visual weight of objects in your scene.
 The better you understand them, the better your balance will be.
 The idea of conceptual balance idea is one of the main techniques in adding interest.